wireshark/wireshark/docbook/README.txt

   Press kbd:[Shift+Ctrl+P] to open the preferences dialog.
   Select menu:File[Open] from the main menu.

-  This ensures that UI elemnents are shown consistently and lets us apply styles to each type of element.
+  This ensures that UI elements are shown consistently and lets us apply styles to each type of element.

 - Command line examples should reflect the OS: